Predicting Intraoperative Hypoxemia with Hybrid Inference Sequence Autoencoder Networks: The HiNet Framework

 \subsubsection{Dual-level Sequence Embedding}

-Given a sliding window $\MTS_{i,t}=[\mts_{i,t}^{(k)}]_{k=1}^{\win_o}=[\vital_i^{t-\win_o+1}, ..., \vital_i^{t-1}, \vital_i^{t}] $, we first represent the features at each step using a set of basis vectors that memorize the most representative \textit{global} patterns across all surgery cases, and then use TCN to aggregate all the memory-encoded vectors within the \textit{local} input window into one vector as representation, as shown in Figure \ref{fig:framework}.
+Given a sliding window $\MTS_{i,t}=[\mts_{i,t}^{(k)}]_{k=1}^{\win_o}=[\vital_i^{t-\win_o+1}, ..., \vital_i^{t-1}, \vital_i^{t}] $, we first represent the features at each step using a set of basis vectors that memorize the most representative \textit{global} patterns across all surgery cases, and then use a sequence encoder to aggregate all the memory-encoded vectors within the \textit{local} input window into one vector as representation, as shown in Figure \ref{fig:framework}.

 \textit{Level 1: Step-level Global Memory Encoding.} We assume there are $M$ feature basis vectors ($M$ as a hyperparameter) for a specific dataset, and initialize a \textit{global} memory $\mathbf{B}=[\mathbf{b}_1, \mathbf{b_2},...,\mathbf{b}_M]\in\mathbb{R}^{M\times V}$.
 We assume that features of each step can all be embedded to a linear combination of the $M$ feature bases.
 Given a feature vector $\mts^{(k)}$ of the $k$-th step, we obtain the attention $\alpha$ for each basis $\mathbf{b}_j$ by calculating the similarity of $\mts^{(k)}$ to each of them.
 The attention values are normalized by a softmax function: $\mathrm{Softmax}(z)=e^{z_k}/\sum_{k'}e^{z_{k'}}$.
 Then the embedded vector is the sum of all the bases weighted by their attention.
 The memory $\mathbf{B}$ is updated jointly with the network.
-Concretely,
+More concretely,

-\textit{Level 2: Window-level Local Feature Aggregation.} Now we use an TCN layer parameterized by $\boldsymbol{\theta}_h$ to capture the \textit{local} temporal patterns within the embedded sequence.
-The last hidden state of the TCN is used as the latent representation.
-With $k\in [1, \win_o]$, the hidden state at each step and the final representation are:
+\textit{Level 2: Window-level Local Feature Aggregation.} Now we use a standard sequence model parameterized by $\boldsymbol{\theta}_h$ to encode the \textit{local} temporal patterns within the embedded sequence.
+To make the framework more generalizable, here the sequence encoder $\Phi$ can be instantiated by any standard sequence model (e.g., LSTM, TCN \cite{bai2018empirical}, FCN \cite{wang2017time}).
+We use the output $\rep$ as the current representation for time $t$.

+Please see Appendix \ref{sec:design} for more details about the design choice of the sequence encoder base model.